 The informative mode is writing designed to inform, describe, or explain, so this is similar in some ways to narration and description and may use those modes.
-It’s also specifically intended to inform, which is when you’re giving the reader facts without offering an opinion about them.
+It’s also specifically used for informing, which is giving the reader facts without offering an opinion about them.
 This mode is written with as little bias as possible.
 Your feelings about the facts cannot change whether or not they’re true.

 The argumentative mode takes a clear position on a debatable question and backs up claims with evidence and reasoning.
 This is where you present a thesis statement, or a clearly-stated main point, which takes a side on a debate and presents supporting evidence, logical arguments, and reasoning to back up that position.

 Obviously, you’ll use this mode if you’re assigned an opinion or argumentative paper, but you likely already use this mode all the time.

 EXAMPLEYour friends want to go out for Chinese food but you’d rather have a burger, so you try to convince them to head out for burgers.
 When you do this, you’re in the argumentative mode.